robenkleene/development-references/xcode/xcode-caches.md

     xcrun simctl delete <uuid>

+Use a disk space scanning application like DaisyDisk to find the UUID (directory name) of simulators to delete.

 ## System Information

 `About this Mac > Storage > Manage`, `Developer` has an option to select and delete "Xcode Caches".